 So with these tools at our disposal we continue the herculean task at hand – cleaning up our property.
 At this rate we should be done in a decade or so!
 LOL I’m considering it my exercise program and it’s quite a workout indeed.

-We are hauling packed trailer loads of large limbs to a burn pile in one of our pastures.
-There’s usually a small burn pile being built in this pasture anyway since each spring we celebrate another year on our ranch by having a large family gathering with games, a cookout & hayride ending with a bonfire at dusk.
+We haul packed trailer loads of large limbs to a burn pile in one of our pastures.
+There’s usually a small burn pile being built in this pasture anyway since each spring we celebrate another year on our ranch by having a large family reunion with games, a cookout & hayride ending with a bonfire at dusk.
 Yep, the bonfire’s going to be a doozy this year!

 If you’d like to receive an email when a new blog post goes live,